chartjs/Chart.js/.github/ISSUE_TEMPLATE/BUG.md

   Bug reports MUST be submitted with an interactive example: https://codepen.io/pen?template=JXVYzq

-  Chart.js 1.x is NOT supported anymore, new issues will be disregarded.
+  Chart.js versions lower then 3.x are NOT supported anymore, new issues will be disregarded.
 -->

 ## Expected Behavior